Trust & Privacy

 Trust And Privacy

-This service is designed to use the minimum data needed to authenticate users, execute Jira actions, and operate safely in a shared enterprise environment.
+This service is hosted by the Innovation & Technology team at Spiris, running in Azure (Sweden region).
+It is designed to use the minimum data needed to authenticate users, execute Jira actions, and operate safely in a shared enterprise environment.

 What Data Is Stored